robmorgan/halo/README.md

 Halo is designed for shows without a lighting operating where playback should happen automatically in sync with the music.

+## Sunsetting Halo

+I'm discontinuing this project for now, for the following reasons:

+ * I really want DJSL lights to sync to the music.
+ * It will be really hard to do this in Halo using only OSC cues.
+ * You really need MIDI or LTC (like other consoles) to do this properly so events fire right on cue.
+ * Sending OSC commands every split second may likely get out of sync.
+ * You don't want to invest months of time building a tracking lighting console that runs concurrent animations.

 ## Features

  * Control multiple groups of lights